SvenRichters/Getting-and-Cleaning-Data/CodeBook.md

 ## R Script
 The script run_analysis.R performs the 5 steps in the assignment

-First, all the similar data is merged using the rbind() function.
-By similar, we address those files having the same number of columns and referring to the same entities.
+### 1 Merge Data

+First the training and test data files are loaded into R using read.table and merged using the cbind() and rbind() commands.
+Resulting testData and trainingData are then merged together once again using cbind().
+All dataframes are verified using head()

+### 2 Extract measurement for mean and standard deviation

-Then, only those columns with the mean and standard deviation measures are taken from the whole dataset.
-After extracting these columns, they are given the correct names, taken from features.txt.
+Columns with the mean and standard deviation measures are extracted from the dataset using the logical vector "logicVector".
+The resulting subset "subData" is then inspected using the head() command

-As activity data is addressed with values 1:6, we take the activity names and IDs from activity_labels.txt and they are substituted in the dataset.
+### 3 Uses descriptive activity names to name the activities in the data set
+The resulting frame subData is merged with the acticit descriptions

+### 4 Clean up column names
-On the whole dataset, those columns with vague column names are corrected.
+For the subData frame, columns with unclear column names are corrected using the gsub() command

+### 5 Create Tidydata
-Finally, we generate a new dataset with all the average measures for each subject and activity type (30 subjects * 6 activities = 180 rows).
-The output file is called averages_data.txt, and uploaded to this repository.
+A new dataset tidyData is created, containing all the average measures for each subject and acticity type, containing 180 observations.
+The output file is created

-Variables
+## Variables
-x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.
-x_data, y_data and subject_data merge the previous datasets to further analysis. features contains the correct names for the x_data dataset, which are applied to the column names stored in mean_and_std_features, a numeric vector used to extract the desired data.
-A similar approach is taken with activity names through the activities variable. all_data merges x_data, y_data and subject_data in a big dataset.
-Finally, averages_data contains the relevant averages which will be later stored in a .txt file. ddply() from the plyr package is used to apply colMeans() and ease the development.
+xTrain, yTrain, xTest, yTest, subjectTrain and subjectTest contain the raw downloaded data trainingData and testData, contained the merged datsets Data contains the completed dataset logicVector contains the argument to extract subData acticityType contains the activity types subData contains the subset created in step 2 tidyData contains the final dataset featuring the relevant averages